-The AGM of the Corporation was held Monday September 26, 2016 at Canada's National Ballet School, noon to 1:00 pm.
+The last AGM of the Corporation was held Monday September 26, 2016 at Canada's National Ballet School.

 Helming your board is Samara Thompson (Chair) who is an independent choreographer and dance educator, specializing in the integration of computer technology with dance.
 She has presented her choreography across Canada, was the recipient of a Paula Citron Dance Award for choreography, has spoken at the CORPS de Ballet International Conference, and written for the Dance Current.
 Samara graduated with her MA and Honours BFA in Dance from York University.
 She trained in Canada and the United States with many notable artists and performed in works by Dana Reitz, Carol Anderson, Chuck Davis, and Trish Armstrong.
 Samara is also a co-host on the Toronto radio show Evi-Dance, where she interviews local and international guests, such as Ohad Naharin, Bill T. Jones, Crystal Pite, and Christopher House.
 She currently teaches dance at York University.

 Jennifer Watkins (Vice Chair) holds a B.F.A. degree from York University with special honours in dance.
 Following graduation she continued her dance training at the School of Toronto Dance Theatre as well as exploring other modern and jazz styles in Toronto and New York City.
 She has served in administrative capacities for the Danny Grossman Dance Company, the Young Audience Division for R.H.
 Entertainments, Dance Umbrella of Ontario, Theatre Direct and CADA-ON, as well as Interim Grants Officer for the Toronto Arts Council.
 She received a Harold Award in 2000, worked with Moving Pictures Festival, and currently works with the Esmeralda Enrique Spanish Dance Co. and Arabesque.